 I wanted a more scooped neckline and also a wider neckline.
 I marked the shirt with pins where I wanted the neckline to join with the neckband.

 I folded the neckline in ½ with a fold center front (CF) and centered back (CB).
 I then cut the new neckline starting CF, about 1.25" / 3 cm below the neckline, and cutting a "pleasing" curve past the shoulder about 1.5" / 4 cm from the shoulder, and back to 0 at CB.

 Here is what it looks like after cutting.
 Much better :-)

 Then I added the neckband.
 Rule of thumb is that the band should be from 10-15% shorter than the neckline.
 The neckline measured 30" / 75 cm and so I cut the neckband 26" / 65 cm long.
 As the Rebel Raglan is a men's pattern, the neckband width is 1.25" / 3 cm.
 As I wanted a more feminine look, I decided to reduce the width to 0.75" / 2cm.
 The neckband dimensions including seam allowance came to 26" x 2.2" / 65 cm x 5.5 cm.

 When attaching the neckband, I always make sure to distribute the difference along the neckline with pins, before sewing it.

 Time to sew the cuff to the sleeve end.
 Here I used the cuff from size S. It fits nice and snug around the wrist area.

 And here is the result.
 I went to the theater with my family wearing this outfit.
 I love the red shoes, but I ended up regretting my vanity.
-I must have had really cold feet the day I bought them.
+I must have had freezing feet the day I bought them.

-I will be making more of these, but will chose a size M for my body frame next time.
-I have a 36" / 92 cm chest, and normally fit a size 8 / 38 in Wardrobe By Me patterns and RTW.
+I will be making more of these but will choose a size M for my body frame next time.
+I have a 36" / 92 cm chest, and usually, fit a size 8 / 38 in Wardrobe By Me patterns and RTW.